Bridgewater Mulching Services

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching activities near wetlands and waterways in Bridgewater are regulated under the Wetlands Protection Act.
-Any mulching within 25-100 feet of wetlands or streams may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-The Conservation Commission oversees permitting and enforces seasonal restrictions, especially during wildlife breeding (March-Aug).
-Mulch provides environmental benefits such as soil temperature moderation, moisture retention (25-40% irrigation reduction), and erosion control, all of which protect water quality in local watersheds.
-Proper nutrient management and installation techniques prevent runoff and contamination.
-For permitting and compliance, contact:
+Mulching near wetlands and waterways in Bridgewater is regulated under the Wetlands Protection Act.
+Activities within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Mulching provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation by 25-40%), organic matter addition, and erosion control, all of which protect water quality in local watersheds.
+Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
+For permitting and compliance:

 Bridgewater Conservation Commission